allen-debug/AIpnd/README.md

 # AIpnd

-my checkpoint file name in workspace 1 is : densenet121_checkpoint.pth
+checkpoint file name in workspace 1 is : densenet121_checkpoint.pth